Azure/aztk/docs/00-getting-started.md

-# Azure Batch with Spark Documentation
+# Azure Spark Thunderbolt
-Spark on Azure Batch in a project that enables submission of single or batch spark jobs to the cloud.
-Azure Batch will elastically scale and manage the compute resources required to run the jobs, and spin them down when no longer needed.
+Thunderbolt in a project that enables submission of single or batch spark jobs to the cloud.
+Clusters will elastically scale and manage the compute resources required to run the jobs, and spin them down when no longer needed.
+For production workloads data can be persisted to cloud storage services such as Azure Storage blobs.

 ## Getting Started
-The minimum requirements to get started with Spark on Azure Batch are:
+The minimum requirements to get started with Thunderbolt are:
+- Python 3.5+, pip 9.0.1+
 - An Azure account
 - An Azure Batch account
 - An Azure Storage account

+### Cloning and installing the project
+1. Clone the repo
+2. Make sure you are running python 3.5 or greater.
+    _If the default version on your machine is python 2 make sure to run the following commands with **pip3** instead of **pip**._

+2. Use pip to install required packages:
+    ```bash
+    pip install -r requirements.txt
+    ```

+3. Use setuptools to install the required biaries locally:
+    ```bash
+    pip install -e .
+    ```

 ### Setting up your accounts
 1. Log into Azure
 If you do not already have an Azure account, go to [https://azure.microsoft.com/](https://azure.microsoft.com/) to get started for free today.

 Once you have one, simply log in and go to the [Azure Portal](https://portal.azure.com) to start creating the resources you'll need to get going.